bbc/res/README.md

 results (an Intermediate Representation) and write a single formatter and submitter for each runner and repository.

-Flow of testing tool output to reporting tool like testrail
+Example: Reporting a testing tool output to testrail

     Formatter      --------->    Intermediate     -------->   Reporter
     or Parser                   Representation               (TestRail)